 The main raw materials purchased by the Corporation are aluminium and titanium.
-The supply and cost of these materials are somewhat outside the Corporation's control.
+The ability of suppliers to meet performance, quality, and delivery schedules is extremely important.
 Difficulty in procuring raw materials in sufficient quantities and in a timely fashion, along with cost increases for these materials, including any cross-border tariffs, could have a material adverse effect on the Corporation's operations and financial condition.
+In addition, contagious illnesses can also cause suppliers to experience disruptions in supply, such as the coronavirus that surfaced in December 2019 in Wuhan, China, and which has spread to other countries, with reports of confirmed cases in the several other countries.
+At this point, the extent to which the coronavirus may impact the Corporation's results is uncertain but it may have an effect or disrupt our supply chain.